 Life skills are woven into the daily teachings and experiences at the centre, with nutrient, quiet time, and emotional wellbeing all high on the list of priorities for our educators.

-If your child is approaching the age of three and you would like to enrol them in a preschool program, start the process by speaking with your educators.
+If your child is approaching the age of three and you would like to enrol them in a kindy program, start the process by speaking with your educators.
 They will be able to give you some indication on the areas of readiness for your child and where they could be supported.

-Preschool days are full of exciting learning opportunities, but they also bring children into contact with a range of new skills.
+Kindy days are full of exciting learning opportunities, but they also bring children into contact with a range of new skills.
 Negotiating with other children, sharing, problem solving and communication are all being given a work out.

 Children are also going through their own developmental milestones at this stage of their lives, and emotional shifts and changes in behaviour are common.